brendandaisy/chagas-adaptive-sampling/README.md

 You may notice the syntax is quite similar to base R’s `lm` and `glm`
-functions: first we provide a formula with names corresponding to the data specified with `data = pat`, then we specify a binomial response to indicate our data is binary.
+functions: first we provide a formula with names corresponding to the data specified with `data = pat`, then we specify a binomial response to indicate our data are binary.
 Notice also that, just like base R, INLA will automatically convert discrete variables into dummy variables in the model matrix.